 Expect one or two of Paddington's famous hard stares.

 DC has a lot of ground to make up on Marvel and after a few films of set-up, it has decided to bring the Justice League together.

 Teased (rather poorly) in Batman Vs. Superman, Ben Affleck's Batman enlists the help of metahumans across the world to help defend the planet.

-Exactly what that threat is we're not sure, but rumour pegs it as Steppenwolf, an ally of Darkseid who was teased in BvS.
+Exactly what that threat is we're not sure, but rumour has it that it's Steppenwolf, an ally of Darkseid who was mentioned in BvS.